turikhay/MapModCompanion/tests_e2e/README.md

 * `manual` – spin up specified server and proxy
 * * Use env `JAVA_DEBUG=1` to enable Java debugging.
 Local port `9010` goes for the proxy, `9011` for the server.
 Example: `JAVA_DEBUG=1 ./run.sh waterfall 1.16.5 manual`
 * * Use env `BLUE=1` to enable second server (e.g. to debug map persistence).
 You'll be able to switch between servers with `/server red/blue`.
+* * Use Env `SERVER_TYPE=folia` if you want to use Folia as a backend Minecraft server.
+Note that the script will just exit if there is no Folia support for the selected version.